csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 (b) If the remaining CSP has a solution, return it together with the assignment for S.

-If the cycle cutset has size c, then the total run time is O(dc · (n− c)d2): we have to try each of the d

-c combinations of values for the variables in S, and for each combination we must solve a tree problem of size n− c.
+If the cycle cutset has size c, then the total run time is O(d~c~ · (n− c)D^2^): we have to try each of the d~c~ combinations of values for the variables in S, and for each combination we must solve a tree problem of size n− c.
 If the graph is “nearly a tree,” then c will be small and the savings over straight backtracking will be huge.
 In the worst case, however, c can be as large as (n − 2).
 Finding the _smallest_ cycle cutset is NP-hard, but several efficient approximation algorithms are known.
-The overall algorithmic approach is called **cutset conditioning**; itCUTSET

-CONDITIONING

-comes up again in Chapter 14, where it is used for reasoning about probabilities.
-The second approach is based on constructing a **tree decomposition** of the constraintTREE
+The overall algorithmic approach is called **cutset conditioning**; it comes up again in Chapter 14, where it is used for reasoning about probabilities.
+The second approach is based on constructing a **tree decomposition** of the constraint graph into a set of connected subproblems.

-DECOMPOSITION

-graph into a set of connected subproblems.
 Each subproblem is solved independently, and the resulting solutions are then combined.
 Like most divide-and-conquer algorithms, this works well if no subproblem is too large.
 Figure 6.13 shows a tree decomposition of the mapcoloring problem into five subproblems.
 A tree decomposition must satisfy the following three requirements:

-- Every variable in the original problem appears in at least one of the subproblems. - If two variables are connected by a constraint in the original problem, they must appear

-together (along with the constraint) in at least one of the subproblems. - If a variable appears in two subproblems in the tree, it must appear in every subproblem

-along the path connecting those subproblems.
+- Every variable in the original problem appears in at least one of the subproblems. - If two variables are connected by a constraint in the original problem, they must appear together (along with the constraint) in at least one of the subproblems. - If a variable appears in two subproblems in the tree, it must appear in every subproblem along the path connecting those subproblems.

 The first two conditions ensure that all the variables and constraints are represented in the decomposition.
 The third condition seems rather technical, but simply reflects the constraint that any given variable must have the same value in every subproblem in which it appears; the links joining subproblems in the tree enforce this constraint.
 For example, SA appears in all four of the connected subproblems in Figure 6.13.
 You can verify from Figure 6.12 that this decomposition makes sense.